Airports of Morocco: Statistics

-The ONDA publishes monthly reports which contain the number of passengers per airport and an overall total of aircraft movements (landings and take-offs) and cargo figures for the whole country.
+Airports of Morocco publishes monthly reports containing passenger numbers by airport, total aircraft movements, including landings and take-offs, and national cargo figures.

-Despite the international crisis, which hit Europe and North America the most, the Moroccan airport authority reports continuously increasing passenger numbers, aircraft movements and processed cargo.
+Despite the international crisis, which particularly affected Europe and North America, the Moroccan airport authority reported continued growth in passenger numbers, aircraft movements and processed cargo.

 Trends

-The summer months are by far the busiest months for passengers.
-High volumes of passengers travel to the main tourist locations as Marrakesh and Agadir, and the airports in the North of Morocco also see increasing passenger numbers.
-Moroccans who live in Europe tend to visit family during the summer, and, although many of them still come over by ferry, increasing numbers of people travel by air.
-Other indications of this are:
+The summer months are by far the busiest period for passenger traffic.
+High numbers of passengers travel to major tourist destinations such as Marrakesh and Agadir, while airports in northern Morocco also record increased traffic.
+Moroccans living in Europe often visit family during the summer; although many continue to travel by ferry, a growing number travel by air.

+Other indicators of this trend include: